CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Experiments and Evaluation

 \subsection{Expandability of CXL-DMSim}

-The CXL protocol is agnostic to the underlying memory technologies, enabling seamless support for a range of media, including DRAM, Flash, and emerging non-volatile memories.
-CXL-DMSim also adheres to this principle, allowing for the convenient extension of internal components.

-As an example, Fig. \ref{Fig:CXL_SSD_model} shows the device model of CXL-SSD, which is a newly added component to CXL-DMSim.
+CXL-DMSim adheres to the memory technology-agnostic principle of the CXL protocol, enabling seamless support for a rang of media such as DRAM, Flash, and emerging NVMs.
+As an example, Fig. \ref{fig:CXL_SSD_model} shows the device model of CXL-SSD, which is a newly added component to CXL-DMSim.
 The red dashed blocks highlight the added modules to our CXL device model.
-In the memory medium module, we utilized an open-source SSD simulator called SimpleSSD \cite{simpleSSD, simpleSSD_paper} to model the SSD backend of the CXL interface.
+We utilized an open-source SSD simulator called SimpleSSD \cite{simpleSSD_paper} to model the SSD backend of the CXL interface.
 However, two issues must be addressed.
 First, SSD exhibits significantly higher latency (\si{\micro\second} level) compared to DRAM (\si{\nano\second} level).
 Second, CXL.mem is based on memory semantics at a byte granularity, while SSD operates with I/O semantics at a page (e.g., 4KB) granularity.
 A simple replacement of the memory medium from DRAM to SSD would inevitably result in a dramatic performance decline.
-Thus, we designed a cache between the device controller and memory medium to address the aforementioned issues.
+Thus, we designed a cache between the CXL controller and SSD model to address the aforementioned issues.
 Additionally, we implemented a cache prefetching and replacement module to manage cache lines.
 Specifically, we first considered that, due to the larger access granularity of SSDs, prefetching is more likely to result in cache pollution.
 Our prefetching decisions are based on the history of cache misses, with prefetching only executed when there is a high confidence level that it will yield benefits.
 Furthermore, given the higher access latency of SSDs, we employ the Best-Offset prefetching algorithm \cite{michaud2016BO}, which prioritizes timeliness in retrieving data from the backend SSD.
 When a memory access request reaches the CXL-SSD, it is directly returned if the SSD cache hits; otherwise, it is translated into SimpleSSD data packets for backend retrieval.